WIOA Billable Time Guidelines

 Understanding WIOA Billable Time

-The U.S. Department of Labor does not publish a simple billable hours chart.
-Instead, Uniform Guidance and WIOA cost principles define how time must be classified, documented, and allocated.
+Uniform Guidance and WIOA cost principles define how time must be classified, documented, and allocated.

 Direct Program Time